Enterprise Mobility In Manufacturing Market Size and Share

 By Solution: MDM Dominance Faces UEM Challenge

-Mobile Device Management held 46.2% revenue in 2024, a reflection of its long tenure as the compliance backbone for corporate-owned phones.
+Mobile Device Management held 46.2% revenue in 2024 in the enterprise mobility in manufacturing market, a reflection of its long tenure as the compliance backbone for corporate-owned phones.
 MDM suites enforce password hygiene, remote wipe, and application whitelists, aligning with audit mandates under ISO 27001 and NIST CSF guidelines.
 However, the shift toward heterogenous fleets spanning laptops, scanners, and IoT sensors elevates Unified Endpoint Management to a 10.1% CAGR[2]IBM Newsroom, “IBM to Acquire HashiCorp,” ibm.com.
 UEM consolidates policy orchestration and patch status across Windows, Android, iOS, and Linux, reducing duplicated administrative effort.

 Manufacturing clients gravitate to UEM’s automation hooks that trigger remedial actions when a device crosses geofences or anomalous traffic trips a zero-trust rule.
 Mobile Application Management delivers containerization where personal devices participate in BYOD schemes, isolating corporate data without owning the hardware.
 Stand-alone mobile security plugins add machine-learning-based threat hunts, an asset in plants subject to critical infrastructure standards.
 Across all solution types, the momentum favors modular subscription bundles that flex with project scope and integrate native analytics consoles to evidence ROI for finance teams.